compositjs/compositjs/docs/site/route-definitions.md

 ## output

 In this section, contains the information of output format from the route.
-Once all services executed, composit JS will respond to the client based on the information from output section.
+After execution of all services configured, composit JS will response depends strategy information from output section.
 For more please read [here](output.md).